HefnySco/drone_engage_wiki/source/what-is-drone-engage.rst

 ======================

 Drone-Engage (D.E.) is a distibuted system that allows monitoring & controlling drones via Internet.
-D.E. aims in this current version to replace the current
-Andruav-App and provides a Linux-based alternative for Android mobiles.
+Drone-Engage objective is to provide a Linux-based alternative for Android mobiles.

 .. youtube:: https://www.youtube.com/watch?v=F9b4dXLRLjg